Julie-mg/Projet-ELM/README.md

 ## Requirements

 * Elm version 0.19.1 or latest
 * An HTTP server that serves words.txt at http://localhost:8000/ELM/words.txt.
-The words.txt file must be download and put in your ~/ELM/ repository.
 This file contains a list of words.

 ## Running the Application